Docker Getting Started (Deployment)

 The first step in the deployment process is to Choose an environment:

 In the example below we have a single Rails service.
 In this case it's been pulled from an image.
-The previous section of this guide explains how to add and build images for your services.
+The previous section of this guide explains how to build images for your services.

 The Rails service is a web application so we need to configure it to handle web traffic.

 The service will run inside a container, we need to configure it to respond to HTTP traffic.
 A standard web server listens on port 80 for HTTP traffic and 443 for HTTPS traffic.

 A Rails app listens to port 3000 so we should map the container port 3000 to the public Internet ports 80 and 443.
 Click the connector icon (circled in red above) to update the container port and public internet ports.

 Containers can also serve non HTTP traffic.
 TCP and UDP protocols are also supported.
 Learn more about Container Port Mapping